Illegal Drug Possession in Texas: What You Need to Know

 For example, Chris Perri has won many suppression hearings in drug-related cases, in Austin and beyond.
 This means that he was able to get evidence thrown out by proving the police obtained it illegally.
 (To Learn more about your search and seizure rights, click here.)
 Chris also has helped many people battling addiction or trauma prove to the courts that they deserve a second chance.

 Together, Chris and his clients come up with strategies that best suit the client’s goals.
-His continued success is part of why he was recently recognized as one of the Best Criminal Defense Attorneys in both Austin and Round Rock by Expertise.com.
+His continued success is part of why he has been selected to the exclusive Texas Super Lawyers list several years in a row.

 If you or someone you love has been charged with possession of a controlled substance or another drug crime in Travis County, Hays County, Williamson County, Bastrop County, or nearby, call Chris Perri Law at (512)269-0260 or contact us here to schedule a free case consultation.
 No matter your situation, we’re here to help.